rekennelly/strabo/docs/concepts.rst

 Image Management
 ----------------

-When images are added to the database, only one filename is stored, the name of the saved file in the ``static/uploads`` directory.
+When images are added to the database only one filename is stored, the name of the saved file in the ``static/uploads`` directory.
 No matter what filename of the uploaded file is, it will never overwrite a file in that directory.
-Instead it will generate a random string which it appends to the filename using :py:func:`strabo.file_writing.make_unique_filename` Only then is the file saved.
+Instead it will generate a random string which it appends to the filename using :py:func:`strabo.file_writing.make_unique_filename`.
 Even though this file is never shown in the browser, it is still important as a reference image.
-If it is there, then the resized image files can be recreated by running generate_mobile_imgs.py, and everything should be good.
+If it is there, then the resized image files can be recreated by running generate_mobile_imgs.py.

 Image resizing
 ~~~~~~~~~~~~~~